dlcs/protagonist/src/protagonist/Engine/readme.md

   * Input file is removed.
   * "Images" database record updated with dimensions and marked as complete, "ImageStorage" is updated with size of bytes stored

+A list of transcode policies supported by Engine (as a JSON string array) can be retrieved the `/allowed-av` route.

 #### File (file channel)

 * If asset is stored at optimised origin this is a no-op (we will server from origin).
 Else,